andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

-we now want to set the value of ``N`` in order that the observed synchrotron flux at a given frequency matches a desired value.
+we now want to set the value of ``N`` in order that the observed synchrotron flux at a given frequency matches a target value.
 For example, assume that we wish to set ``N`` in order that  the synchrotron flux at :math:`10^{15}` Hz is exactly matching the desired value of :math:`10^{-14}` ergs cm-2 s-1.
 We can accomplish this by using the  method :meth:`.Jet.set_N_from_nuFnu()` as follows:

 .. code:: ipython3